Chat with us live

-- The future of LA funding – is Northamptonshire CC just the first?
+- The future of local authority funding – is Northamptonshire CC just the first?

-- Alistair McIntosh, Chief Exeuctive, HQN – Chair
+- Alistair McIntosh, Chief Executive, HQN – Chair

 - Rob Whiteman, Chief Executive, CIPFA

 - Karin Erlander, Director, International Public Finance Ratings, S&P Global Ratings, and Ratul Sood, S&P Associate

 - Leslie Channon, Chair, A Voice for Tenants